SeregaSPb/Bootmaster/USB-HDD/index.md

 ---
-partition 1: format NTFS(?) hidden sequre partition 2: format NTFS primary (will be used as bait for different Badwares)
+partition 1: format - NTFS (or not..) hidden sequre partition 2: format - NTFS primary <br> will be used as bait for different Badwares
+---